csun/doclearn_data/README.md

 * dateutil just doesn't have the right docs / good examples.
 * neither does mechanicalsoup (very small)
 * quads is also very small
+* Redis got some examples, but kinda hard because most of the things just call out to redis